ZOOM Classes Timetable for 2021

 Sankalpa into your subconscious mind.
 A Sankalpa is a positive resolution to improve your life, or perhaps achieve a goal.

-In the Theta state, your mind is very powerful.
+In the Theta brain-wave state, your mind is very powerful.
 Your deeper and higher Self will do everything to ensure your resolution comes to fruition.
 Of

 course, you must do your bit too as you continue with daily life, not just sit back to see what happens!
 Know the path you want to take, and you